 - 1/4 tsp ground coriander

-- 1 1/2 cups refried beans, homemade or store bought*
+- 1 3/4 cups refried beans, homemade or store bought*

 - 6 burrito size flour tortillas

-- Heat olive oil in a skillet over medium-high heat.
-Once hot add onion and saute until slightly golden and tender, about 4 minutes, adding in garlic during the last 30 seconds of sauteing.
-Add in tomato sauce, water, chili powder, cumin, paprika, coriander, salsa, and season with salt and pepper to taste.
-Bring just to a bubble, then reduce heat and simmer, stirring frequently until sauce has thickened and reduced by about half and onions are tender.
-Stir in sour cream and toss in chicken.
+- Add in tomato sauce, chicken broth, chili powder, cumin, paprika, coriander and salsa.
+Bring just to a bubble, then reduce heat and simmer, stirring frequently until sauce has thickened and reduced by about half and onions are tender, about 6 minutes.
+Season with salt and pepper to taste, stir in sour cream and toss in chicken.

-- Spread 1/4 cup refried beans onto the center of each tortilla, leaving a 2-inch border on the edge of tortilla.
+- Spread a lightly heaping 1/4 cup refried beans onto the center of each tortilla, leaving about a 2 1/2-inch border to the edge of tortilla.
 Layer with each with 1/2 cup of the chicken mixture and top with 3 Tbsp shredded cheese.
-Fold the 2-inch ends up and then fold one side over the top and roll.
+Fold the sides in then snuggly fold bottom side up and roll to wrap, fasten end with toothpicks.